Locally loop algebras and locally affine Lie algebras: Locally loop algebras

 \end{lemma}

 \proof Most of the statements follow from Lemma \ref{locallystatements}.
-In fact, Lie $1$-tori are either derived affine Lie algebras or loop algebras, and so $\mathcal L$ is a directed union of derived affine Lie algebras or loop algebras.
-Considering the loop realization of a derived affine Lie algebra, we find $\dim\mathcal L^m _\mu=1$ for all $\mu \in \Delta$ and $m \in \Bbb Z$.
-Moreover, suppose that $C$ is a $2$-dimensional subalgebra contained in the center.
-Then there exists a derived affine Lie algebra or a loop algebra containing $C$.
-But this is impossible since their centers have to be $1$-dimensional or zero.
+In fact, Lie $1$-tori are either derived affine Lie algebras or loop algebras, and thus $\mathcal L$ is a directed union of derived affine Lie algebras or loop algebras.
+Considering the loop realization of a derived affine Lie algebra, we find \eqref{1dim}.

+Suppose that $C$ is a $2$-dimensional subalgebra contained in the center.
+Then, a derived affine Lie algebra or a loop algebra exists that contains $C$.
+However, this is impossible because their centers have to be $1$-dimensional or zero.